francescocast89/Pagerank/README.md

 ```

 ### Sorting
-The sorter is a map job that take as input the output file from the reducer and
+The sorter is a map job that take as input the output file from the reducer and simply emits a pair <em>key,value</em> in which the <em>key</em>> is the PageRank and the <em>value</em> is the node id.
+Than i've defined a <em>DescendingKeyComparator </em> which is used to sort the key in descending order.